dchowitz/slire/README.md

 ### Can I mix it with an ORM/ODM?

-- Yes.
+Yes.
 Slire is intentionally small.
 You can:
 - Use Slire for collections where you want its consistency features, and keep your existing ORM/ODM elsewhere.
 - Use your ORM/ODM for complex reads/aggregations and call native driver operations, reusing Slire helpers like `applyConstraints(...)` and `buildUpdateOperation(...)` to keep scope/timestamps/versioning/tracing consistent.

 ### Why implementations for MongoDB and Firestore?

+These are the datastores I’ve spent most of the last few years working with in production.

-- They represent two popular, but meaningfully different, document stores:
+They represent two popular, but meaningfully different, document stores:
 - MongoDB: filter‑merged scope, powerful server‑side updates, flexible bulk operations
 - Firestore: path‑scoped collections, read‑before‑write constraints in transactions, server‑side count, batch/IN limits

-- Supporting both validates that Slire’s abstraction stays minimal and honest about differences instead of pretending they don’t exist.
+Supporting both validates that Slire’s abstraction stays minimal and honest about differences instead of pretending they don’t exist.

 ### How to add a new backend?